medic26fa/ForCooperNetties/content/en/docs/tutorials/kubernetes-basics/create-cluster/create-a-cluster.md

 **Difficulty**: Beginner
 **Estimated Time:** 10 minutes

 A Kubernetes cluster is a set of machines that run your containerized applications.
-In this tutorial, you’ll create a local cluster for development using _Minikube_, Kubernetes' lightweight solution for creating a VM on your local machine and for deploying a simple cluster containing only one node.
+In this tutorial, you’ll create a local cluster for development using _minikube_, Kubernetes' lightweight solution for creating a VM on your local machine and for deploying a simple cluster containing only one node.
 In addition, you'll use kubectl - the command-line tool for interacting with your cluster.

 ### Before You Begin

 If you haven't already, first [install minikube]({{< ref "/docs/start" >}}).

 {{< note >}} You only need Step 1: installation, the rest is covered here.
-To check if Minikube is properly installed, run the *minikube version* command:
+To check if minikube is properly installed, run the *minikube version* command:

 ```shell
 minikube version